tsnellgrove/dark_castle3/dc3/doc.md

 It all starts with web_main, a very simple web-tier function who's only job is to get user input and present the app's response text to that input.

 To get the response text, web_main calls app_main. app_main is the heart of the app.
 It recieves user_input from web_app and converts it into output (the app's response text).
 In the special case of the game's first turn, app_main calls start_me_up which prints a welcome and sets some one-time game variables.
 But for all subsequent calls to app_main the following flow occurs:
-	1) load the object variables from the game's save pickle and increment the move count
+	1) load the object variables from the game's save pickle and reset the output buffer
 	2) calls the interpreter function to convert the user's input into a game command. interpreter returns a 'case' and a 'word_lst'
+	2.5) The interpreted command is checked by validate().
+If it is not valid, an error message will be buffered by validate() and no stateful changes to the game will take place.
+If valid, move count gets incremented and we move on to executing the player's command.
 	3) before executing the game command, app_main now calls the pre_action function. pre_action scans the available machine scope (simplisticaly, the room Burt is in) for machines that have pre_act triggers.
 If any exist, checks to see if any pre_action Machines are triggered and, if so,  runs those Machines.
 The pre_action function returns the boolean variable cmd_override to app_main. cmd_override == True is for cases where the pre_action negates the player's command.
 	4) If cmd_override is False, app_main now calls cmd_exe to execute the player's command (e.g. "take key" => "Taken").
 From the three cases of cmd_exe(), calls disp_score() from the Score subclass.
 	5) disp_score() checks whether the player's current command matches any of the score conditions in score_dict.
 If so, score is increased and an update to the player is buffered.